Asking prices for homes in England hit new high - Rightmove

 Asking prices rose by a monthly 1.6 percent, picking up speed from a 1.0 percent increase in the month to early March although the annual pace of price growth slowed to 4.7 percent, Rightmove said.

-The increase took the average asking price to a new record of 286,133 pounds, surpassing a previous high set in June last year.
+The increase took the average asking price to a new record of 286,133 pounds ($426,767), surpassing a previous high set in June last year.

 Pushing up prices was a shortage of homes on the market.